daniestevez/gr-satellites/README.md

   * `lilacsat2`
     [LilacSat-2](http://lilacsat.hit.edu.cn/?page_id=257), which transmits 9k6
     BPSK, 4k8 GFSK and FM subaudio telemetry in the 70cm band.
-It uses FEC with a r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
+It uses FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
 The decoders for this satellite are organized a bit different from the decoders for other satellites, because LilacSat-2 transmits in several different frequencies using several different modes.
 You can use `lilacsat2`